OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 New features:

-- Supported create, debug, and deploy an [Outlook add-in](https://learn.microsoft.com/office/dev/add-ins/outlook/outlook-add-ins-overview) project.
+- Create, debug, and deploy an [Outlook add-in](https://learn.microsoft.com/office/dev/add-ins/outlook/outlook-add-ins-overview) project.
-- Improved debug experience for apps across Microsoft 365 with automatic sideloading and channel registration.
+- Improved debug experience for personal tab and search-based message extension across Microsoft 365 that allows you to automatically run and debug your app in Outlook and the Microsoft 365 app.
 - Disabled commands from tree view that doesn't allow concurrent executions.
+For example, when you execute `Provision in the cloud` command, other commands in the `Deployment` section will be disabled to prevent concurrent execution error.

 SDK updates: